What are the best things to do in Helsinki?

 10. Take a (half-)day trip to nearby places

 There is a joke among our Finnish friends about the ‘must-see’ place when in Helsinki, with ‘Tallinn’ as an answer.
-It makes a lot of sense as Tallinn is just two hours away so you can hop on a boat to go there anytime.
+It actually makes a lot of sense as Tallinn is just two hours away so you can hop on a boat to go there anytime.

 Moreover, there are many great destinations that make a perfect day and half-day trips from Helsinki.
 Here are some of our inspirations: